netrisai/docs/SoftGate-installation.rst

   auto lo
   iface lo inet loopback

-  # The primary network interface
+  # The management network interface
   auto ensZ
   iface ensZ inet static
       address <Management IP address/prefix length>
-      up ip ro add <Controller address> via <Management network gateway> #delete this line if Netris Controller is located in the same network with the SoftGate node.
+      up ip route add <Controller address> via <Management network gateway> #delete this line if Netris Controller is located in the same network with the SoftGate node. gateway <Gateway IP address>

-  # Softgate Interface 1
+  # First Softgate Interface
-  auto ensX # Please replace the ensX with actual interface name present in the OS. iface ensX inet static # Please replace the ensX with actual interface name present in the OS.
+  auto ensX # Please replace the ensX with the actual interface name present in the OS. iface ensX inet static # Please replace the ensX with the actual interface name present in the OS.
       address 0.0.0.0/0

   # Softgate Interface 2 # Optional
-  auto ensY # Please replace the ensY with actual interface name present in the OS. iface ensY inet static # Please replace the ensY with actual interface name present in the OS.
+  auto ensY # Please replace the ensY with the actual interface name present in the OS. iface ensY inet static # Please replace the ensY with the actual interface name present in the OS.
       address 0.0.0.0/0

   # Bond interface